matter-labs/zksync-web-era-docs/docs/dev/README.md

   - [Status](./troubleshooting/status.md) - Get updates on things we are currently working on.
   - [FAQ](./troubleshooting/faq/known-issues.md) - Get answers to your frequently asked questions

-- [Glossary](./glossary/glossary.md) - An alphabetical list of words relating to zkSync and its ecosystem.

 ### Developer Tools

 - Faucet, bridge, wallet - Explore our faucet, bridge and wallet feature on